Yup, we bought a laundromat.

 So in 2014, we put our finance and management backgrounds to work and bought our first unattended laundromat.

-That went so well, we bought a second one.
+[Spoiler alert: That first store did so well, we bought a second one.]

 But when we first started, friends and family were a little skeptical.
 “A laundromat?
 Seriously?”, they asked.